kaisenlinux/manpages-dev/packages/parted.md

                      Delete partition.

               select device
                      Choose device as the current device to edit. device should usually be a Linux hard disk device, but it can be a partition, software raid device, or  an  LVM  logical volume if necessary.

               set partition flag state
                      Change  the  state of the flag on partition to state.
 Supported flags are: "boot", "root", "swap", "hidden", "raid", "lvm", "lba", "legacy_boot", "irst", "msftres", "esp", "chromeos_kernel", "bls_boot" and "palo".  state should be either "on" or "off".

               unit unit
-                     Set unit as the unit to use when displaying locations and sizes, and for interpreting those given by the user when not suffixed with an explicit unit.  unit can be one of
-                     "s"  (sectors),  "B" (bytes), "kB", "MB", "MiB", "GB", "GiB", "TB", "TiB", "%" (percentage of device size), "cyl" (cylinders), "chs" (cylinders, heads, sectors), or "com‐ pact" (megabytes for input, and a human-friendly form for output).
+                     Set unit as the unit to use when displaying locations and sizes, and for interpreting those given by the user when not suffixed with an explicit unit.  unit  can  be one  of  "s"  (sectors),  "B" (bytes), "kB", "MB", "MiB", "GB", "GiB", "TB", "TiB", "%" (percentage of device size), "cyl" (cylinders), "chs" (cylinders, heads, sec‐ tors), or "compact" (megabytes for input, and a human-friendly form for output).

               toggle partition flag
                      Toggle the state of flag on partition.